MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 # Teams App Test Tool

 Teams App Test Tool (Test Tool) is a component integrated into the Teams Toolkit.
 The tool assists users to debug, test, and refine the app design of a Teams bot application.
 It provides a web-based chat environment that replicates the behavior, appearance, and user experience of Microsoft Teams.
-Test Tool is currently avaialble in pre-release version of Teams ToolKit.
-For more information see, [install a pre-release version](install-Teams-Toolkit.md#install-a-pre-release-version).
+Test Tool is currently available in prerelease version of Teams ToolKit.
+For more information, see [install a prerelease version](install-Teams-Toolkit.md#install-a-pre-release-version).

    :::image type="content" source="../assets/images/teams-toolkit-v2/debug/test-tool.png" alt-text="Screenshot shows the Teams App Test Tool Adaptive Card.":::